woodcrafty/reck/README.rst

 `record <http://en.wikipedia.org/wiki/Record_(computer_science)>`_
 classes in python v3.x.
 It is the "REcord Creation Kit".

-It aims to make working with record data easy and intuitive while removing the need to manually code record classes.
+Aims to make working with record data easy and intuitive while removing the need to manually code record classes.

 What problem does *Reck* solve?